 In French Polynesia the power plug sockets are of type A, B and E. Check out the following pictures.
-When living in the United States of America you need a power plug adapter for sockets type E. We recommend you to pack a 3 to 2 prong adapter in case type B sockets are not available.
+When living in the United Kingdom you need a power plug adapter for sockets type A, B and E.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.